-Scrum in five minuteson 15 May 2018 for Tech Graduates
+Scrum in five minuteson 15 May 2021 for Graduates

 Ever heard of scrum?
 Small tip: it doesn’t have anything to do with rugby!
 Scrum is an agile framework for managing work.
 We recently hosted a scrum workshop for around 70 graduating KU Leuven engineers together with Projective, a business, technology and innovation consulting and change firm.